Poulbi/chatty/README.md

 ## server
 - [x] import clients
+- [ ] check that fds arena does not overflow
 - [ ] check if when sending and the client is offline (due to connection loss) what happens
 - [ ] timeout on recv?
 - [ ] use threads to handle clients/ timeout when receiving because a client could theoretically